 The LDF and MALDEF fellowships each give an entry-level lawyer the opportunity to spend two years as a Fried Frank litigator and then two years as a staff attorney with LDF or MALDEF.
 At the end of their four-year commitment, our successful Fellows are encouraged to interview to return to Fried Frank and, in some cases, they may continue on the staff of their civil rights organization.
 We are proud that a number of our former Fellows hold high-level positions on the staffs of both LDF and MALDEF.

 The program annually hires one Fellow for one organization, alternating each year between LDF and MALDEF.
-For 2016 we are hiring an LDF Fellow.
+For 2017 we are hiring a MALDEF Fellow.

 For more information, please contact: